Inshore, Flats, Backcountry

 48" - 96"

-Tarpon can grow up to about 8 feet long and can weigh up to 280 pounds.
-The juvenile Tarpon reaches sexual maturity once they are about 30 to 40 inches (75-125cm) in length.
+Tarpon can grow up to about 8 feet long and weigh up to 280 pounds, but the more common size is 4 feet and 80 - 100 pounds.
 Their lifespan can be up to 50 years or more.
-The oldest Tarpon in captivity lived to 63 years old.

-The first stage of developing juvenile Tarpon don't forage for food but absorbs nutrients from seawater through integumentary absorption.
-Young Tarpon feeds mainly on zooplankton, as well as on insects and small fish once they enter the second and third stages.
-Adult Tarpons are strictly carnivorous, they hunt mid-water fishes and swallow their food whole.
+Young Tarpon feed mainly on zooplankton, insects, and small fish once they enter the second and third stages.
+Adult Tarpons are strictly carnivorous; they hunt mid-water fishes and swallow their food whole.

-Fly fishing is also popular.
+Fly fishing is also a popular method.
 Sight fishing the shallow flats is exciting.
 Watching a school of the larger fish turn towards the boat, knowing you are one perfect cast from landing a giant tarpon, is exhilarating.
-Armed with a 10wt rod and a perfect cast leading the school of fish, stripping like mad to lure the large Tarpon to bite.
+An angler armed with a 10wt rod and a perfect cast leading the school of fish, stripping like mad to lure the large Tarpon.
 A few flies to try while fly fishing includes the Black Death, Purple People Eater, White Lightning, Tarpon Shrimp, Coker Smoker, and the Tarpon Toad.

 Their athleticism is one of the most fantastic attractions of Tarpon fishing.
 When the fish is hooked, it will use his muscular build and incredible speed to jump out of the water.
 Be careful; often, these jumps help the fish remove the hook.